sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

     )
 ```

 Wow, that's mostly it!
 The only thing that is different is the `AsyncAbstraction` return type.
 Other than that, our code stayed exactly the same.
-We also don't need to use `async` and `await` keyword anymore.
+We also don't need to use `async` and `await` keywords anymore.
 We don't use `await` at all (that's the whole point of our journey!), and `async` functions do not make any sense without `await`.

 The last thing we need is to decide which client we want: async or sync one.
 Let's fix that!